toaderflorin/florintoader/_posts/2017-07-02-isolation-levels.markdown

 The repeatable reads isolation level solves the previous problem.
 In this case, when a transaction reads a row, it also locks it so that no other transaction will be able to modify it until the current transaction is finished.
 This way it avoids the case where the value can be changed, but it also introduces more contention in the database because transactions now have to wait more after one another.

 ## Phantom Reads
 Then there is the problem of phantom reads.
 So far, all the locking was done on the row level, to prevent issues with updates on data items.
 But let’s consider another scenario: a transaction doesn’t change existing items in a table, but instead inserts new items.
-Other long running transactions might query this table multiple times during their execution and get different collections.
+Other long-running transactions might query this table multiple times during their execution and get different collections.

 The serializable isolation solves this problem in a similar way to the previous isolation level.
 When reading data, it also places a lock on it—the difference is that instead of placing data on a row, it places a lock on a range.